Undergraduate Course

 Specialist learning spaces

-You will have access to a linguistics lab, languages workshop, lounge and study for linguistics students.
+You will have access to a linguistics lab and languages workshop where you can meet and study outside of class times with other languages and linguistics students.

 Experience the workplace